 - Struggle with multitasking?
 Meal planners (MealBoard, Mealtime, Pepperplate) create a weekly ‘planning-shopping-cooking’ shortcut, while connected kitchen apps (Crock-Pot™ Recipes, Joule Sous Vide, Weber’s on the Grill™) remotely monitor and adjust temperatures, cooking times, power switches of your kitchen gadgets.

 Sounds like magic?
 And magic it is!
 Cooking has never been more compelling!
 Wonder why?
-Come along!
+Come along and learn more secrets of a cooking app development!

 How does a recipe app work: cooking / recipe app design and user flow